TOPICS & CATEGORIES

-The U.S. Army Cyber Center of Excellence will look to the University of Central Florida for training and research support as a result of a new memorandum of understanding.
+The U.S. Army Cyber Center of Excellence looks to the University of Central Florida for training and research support as a result of a memorandum of understanding.

 In addition to workforce development, the memorandum enables the Army to utilize laboratories at UCF’s Institute for Simulation and Training to support research in behavioral cybersecurity, data analytics and other related areas of expertise.